-All products were sampled from April 2016 to March 2017.
+All products were sampled between May 2017 and March 2018.
 Samples were collected from local and regional grocery stores located in 6 major cities across Canada.
 These cities encompassed 4 geographical areas: Atlantic (Halifax), Quebec (Montreal), Ontario (Toronto, Ottawa) and the West (Vancouver, Calgary).
 The number of samples collected from these cities was in proportion to the relative population of the respective areas.